Skip to content

 Introduction

 This model uses the quasi-static approximation of Maxwell's equations where wave and displacement effects are neglected.
-This model is usually used to model low-frequency applications, where magnetic fields and eddy currents are dominating, such as in electric machines, transformers, and induction heating.
+This model is typically used for low-frequency applications where magnetic fields and eddy currents dominate, such as electric machines, transformers, and induction heating.

 The model here uses the so-called A-formulation (also known as electric formulation), where we are solving for the magnetic vector potential \(\mathbf{A}\), given by: